 Phytoestrogens (plant estrogens) occur naturally in plants.
-They closely resemble the chemical structure of Estrogen produced by the human body.
-Phytoestrogens perform the same work of binding the same receptors that our own estrogen does.
+They closely resemble the chemical structure and functioning of Estrogen produced by the human body.
+Phytoestrogens perform the same work of binding to the same receptors that our own estrogen does.

-We can get these phytoestrogens from more than 300 foods, and they belong to three different chemical classes as below.
+We can get these phytoestrogens from more than 300 foods.
+These foods carry phytoestrogens belonging to three different chemical classes as listed below.

 |Estrogen Variant||Food Types|

 |Isoflavones||Primarily found in soybeans and soy products such as tofu, tempeh, soy milk, and miso paste.|

 |Lignans||A constituent of dietary fiber.
 Main sources include nuts, seeds, grains, legumes, fruits & vegetables.|

 |Coumestans||Majorly found in sprouted beans such as alfalfa & clover sprouts, split peas, pinto beans, and lima beans.|

 Taking into consideration the requirement and vital role of Estrogen for functioning of human body, we must include the Estrogen Foods in our diet on a regular basis.

 In this list, we have titled good Estrogen sources as Best Estrogen Foods.

 Flax seeds, also known as linseed, are one of the richest sources of phytoestrogens in the form of Lignans.
 Flax seeds help in reducing cholesterol levels in the body as they contain dietary fiber and omega-3 fatty acids.
 Flax has been used to reduce inflammation and as a demulcent.